-You've screened your scouts and added them to your project's first mission, or you've brought your own participants and added them directly to your project's first mission.
+You've screened your scouts and added them to your project's mission, or you've brought your own participants and added them directly to your project's mission.
 Nice work!
 Now you're ready to view submitted entries, monitor progress, and interact with your scouts in real-time using the dscout dashboard at dscoutapp.com.

 This guide explains how to effectively communicate with scouts, start the process of organizing entry data, and help troubleshoot any issues scouts have while participating.

 - Publish & open subsequent parts in manual missions

 PRO TIP: Managing a mission is a hands-on process.
 It's essential that you view entries as soon as they are submitted so you can 1) make sure scouts are correctly interpreting your mission instructions 2) open subsequent parts if you chose to do so manually, and 3) discover trends and see how your project is progressing as a whole before jumping into analysis.

 1. Monitor Incoming Entries

 You'll use the "Entries" page to see the data scouts are sending you, and the "Scout Management" page to communicate with them.
 You can look at incoming entries in four different view modes (Grid, Summary, Analysis, or Map), and start investigating and organizing what scouts are sending you using bookmarks and filters.

 Click the "Grid" icon tab on the top left tabs of the “Entries” view to view all scouts and all entries that they submitted.
 The default grid view shows you all entries by each scout, but you can sort entries a variety of ways using the “Sort By” dropdown above the entries—for example, sorting by date is useful if you are interested in viewing new entries as soon as they are submitted.